Writing Center Tutors

 Britt Till, English Literature & Professional Writing Major

-Britt has always found comfort in the order that language can bring to her chaotic life.
-She hopes she can also persuade others to see this aspect of writing instead of considering it a daunting task.
-From Calligraphy courses to Creative Writing workshops, Britt enjoys scrutinizing what makes language work and what ideas are made of.
-This is her first semester as a tutor at the Writing Center, and she will graduate in May 2015.
-When she is not at the Writing Center, you can find her playing with her puppy, binging on Netflix, and paying late fees at the local libraries.
+Britt finds comfort in the order that language brings to her chaotic life and hopes to persuade others to see this aspect of writing instead of considering it daunting.
+From calligraphy courses to creative writing workshops, she enjoys scrutinizing what makes language and ideas work.
+When she’s not at the Writing Center, she can be found playing with her puppy, binging on Netflix, and paying late fees at local libraries.

 Raven Weems, English Literature Major, Ethnic Studies Minor